-No. COA00-587.
+No. COA00-587

-*65 Mary K. Nicholson, Greensboro, for plaintiff-appellant.
+Mary K. Nicholson for plaintiff-appellant.

 GREENE, Judge.

-Margaret Wrenn Anderson (Plaintiff) appeals an order filed 14 December 1999 granting the motion of Dr. Dean George Assimos (Dr. Assimos), Dr. R. Lawrence Kroovard, Dr. Mark R. Hess, Wake Forest University Physicians, Wake Forest University Baptist Medical Center, The Medical Center of Bowman Gray School of Medicine, North Carolina Baptist Hospital, and The North Carolina Baptist Hospitals, Inc. (collectively, Defendants) to dismiss Plaintiff's complaint.
+Margaret Wrenn Anderson (Plaintiff) appeals an order filed 14 December 1999 grаnting the motion of Dr. Dean George Assimos (Dr. Assimos), Dr. R. Lawrence Kroovard, Dr. Mark R. Hess, Wake Forest University Physicians, Wake Forest University Baptist Medical Center, The Medical Center of Bowman Gray School of Medicine, North Carolina Baptist Hospital, and The North Carolina Baptist Hospitals, Inc. (collectively, Defendants) to dismiss Plaintiff‘s complaint.

-6....
-[Plaintiff] went to the emergency room at North Carolina Baptist Hospital at the end of August of 1996 for a kidney problem....
-[Plaintiff] became a little dizzy in the hospital.
 When [Plaintiff] came home from the hospital, she started down the hall of her home and staggered.
-She got worse and became really nauseated... and vomited seven or eight times.
-Her head was dizzy and she felt drunk, her ears felt like she was in an airplane and they were pushing out.
+She got worse and became really nauseated . . . and vomited seven or eight times.
+Her head was dizzy and she felt drunk, her ears felt like she wаs in an airplane and they were pushing out.
 This was the first time that she had this problem with her ears that she can recall.
 It is also the first time that she had the symptoms of dizziness related to a drunken feeling that she felt when she tried to do anything.
-Dr. Assimos' office is located at Baptist Hospital.
-[Plaintiff] was taken in a [wheelchair] to see Dr. Assimos [who was treating her for a kidney problem] and he told her nothing was wrong with her....
+Dr. Assimos’ office is located at Baptist Hospital.
+[Plaintiff] was taken in a [wheelchair] to see Dr. Assimos [who was treating her for a kidney problem] and he told her nothing was wrong with her. . . .
 She then went to Duke Hospital on her own initiative and saw at least two doctors at Duke Hospital.
-[Plaintiff] received no medication at Duke Hospital, but Duke Hospital did do some testing....
-She had to be taken, by her son, to Duke Hospital in a wheelchair because of her inability to walk, due to the dizziness and related problems....
-Dr. Assimos [telephoned Plaintiff] at home, after she came back from Duke Hospital, and Dr. Assimos wanted her to come back to Baptist Hospital....
-Upon[ ] Dr. Assimos' request, she went back to Baptist Hospital and stayed several days in September[ ] 1996.
-[Plaintiff] had a lot of tests done, the doctors at *66 Baptist Hospital told her that she had a stroke and that they had found an ulcer.
-They dismissed her and she went home in September[ ] 1996.
-Around the first of October[ ] 1996, she went to see Dr. Brown at North Carolina Baptist Hospital....
-Dr. Brown put water in [Plaintiff's] ears and she could not feel the water.
-Dr. Brown asked [Plaintiff] ... what medicine she had been given....
-At the time ...
-[Plaintiff] saw Dr. Brown, she had already [scheduled] an appointment ... with Dr. Troost, again at North Carolina Baptist Hospital.
-After Dr. Troost looked at the results of the testing, he told [Plaintiff] that she had an equilibrium problem and that the drug "gentamicin" had burned out her ear....
-[Dr. Assimos later telephoned Plaintiff] and he told her that gentamicin caused her problem....
-[Plaintiff's kidney was removed and t]he kidney was practically a solid mass, like stone, when removed and was not functional.
-She still has problems with equilibrium, nausea and dizziness....
+[Plaintiff] received no medication at Duke Hospital, but Duke Hospital did do some testing.
+She had to be taken, by her son, to Duke Hospital in a wheelchair because of her inability to walk, due to the dizziness and related problems. . . .
+Dr. Assimos [telephoned Plaintiff] at home, after she came back from Duke Hospital, and Dr. Assimos wanted her to come back to Baptist Hospital. . . .
+Upon[] Dr. Assimos’ request, she went back to Baptist Hospital and stayed several days in September[] 1996.
+[Plaintiff] had a lot of tests done, the doctors at Baptist Hospital told her that she had a stroke and that they had found an ulcer.
+They dismissed her and she went home in September[] 1996.
+Around the first of October[] 1996, she went to see Dr. Brown at North Carolina Baptist Hospital. . . .
+Dr. Brown put water in [Plaintiff‘s] ears and she could not feel the water.
+Dr. Brown asked [Plaintiff] . . . what medicine she had been given. . . .
+At the time [Plaintiff] saw Dr. Brown, she had already [scheduled] an appointment . . . with Dr. Troost, again at North Carolina Baptist Hospital.
+After Dr. Troost looked at the results of the testing, he told [Plaintiff] that she had an equilibrium рroblem and that the drug “gentamicin” had burned out her ear. . . .
+[Dr. Assimos later telephoned Plaintiff] and he told her that gentamicin caused her problem. . . .
+[Plaintiff‘s kidney was removed and t]he kidney was practically a solid mass, like stone, when removed and was not functional.
+She still has problems with equilibrium, nausea and dizziness. . . .
 Plaintiff alleges that the drug that was administered was known to have a side effect that in fact occurred and had in fact occurred in other patients at the same hospital.
-[Defendants] failed to warn [Plaintiff] of the side effect....
-[A] monitoring process was available to prevent the potential side effect and ...
-[D]efendants failed to monitor the drug and [Plaintiff's] injuries are the result of the drug treatment.
+[Defendants] failed to warn [Plaintiff] оf the side effect. . . .
+[A] monitoring process was available to prevent the potential side effect and . . .
+[D]efendants failed to monitor the drug and [Plaintiff‘s] injuries are the result of the drug treatment.
+7. Pursuant to the injuries being caused by the sole acts of [Defendants, Plaintiff] alleges the doctrine of res ipsa loquitur.

 8. Plaintiff contends that there was an injury, and that the occurrence causing the injury is one which ordinarily doesn‘t happen without negligence on someone‘s part and that the instrumentality which caused the injury was under the exclusive control and management of [Defendants].

-Defendants filed a motion to dismiss Plaintiff's complaint on 16 November 1999 for Plaintiff's failure to comply with Rule 9(j) of the North Carolina Rules of Civil Procedure.[1]
-At the hearing on Defendants' motion, Plaintiff's attorney stated Plaintiff is "an elderly woman, ... who has a very limited income."
+Defendants filed a motion to dismiss Plaintiff‘s complaint on 16 November 1999 for Plaintiff‘s failure to comply with Rule 9(j) of the North Carolina Rules of Civil Procedure.1 At the hearing on Defendants’ motion, Plaintiff‘s attorney stated Plaintiff is “an elderly woman, . . . who has a very limited income.”
 Prior to filing her complaint, Plaintiff attempted to obtain an expert witness to certify her complaint and had sent her medical file to expert witnesses.
-Plaintiff, however, was unable to obtain an expert witness because Defendants failed to perform a monitoring test and the expert witnesses would have to testify Defendants "had improperly applied the test that they didn't take."
-At the conclusion of the hearing, the trial court allowed Plaintiff's motion to amend her complaint and also allowed Defendants' motion to dismiss Plaintiff's complaint.
+Plaintiff, however, was unable to obtain an еxpert witness because Defendants failed to perform a monitoring test and the expert witnesses would have to testify Defendants “had improperly applied the test that they didn‘t take.”
+At the conclusion of the hearing, the trial court allowed Plaintiff‘s motion to amend her complaint and also allowed Defendants’ motion to dismiss Plaintiff‘s complaint.

-The issues are whether: (I) Plaintiff alleged facts establishing negligence through res ipsa loquitur; and (II) the pre-filing certification requirement of Rule 9(j) violates Article I, Section 18 of the North Carolina Constitution and the equal protection clauses of the federal and state constitutions.
+The issues are whether: (I) Plaintiff alleged facts establishing negligence through res ipsa loquitur; and (II) the pre-filing certification requirement of Rule 9(j) violates Article I, Section 18 of thе North Carolina Constitution and the equal protection clauses of the federal and state constitutions.

 I